A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Formalising Zero-shot Generalisation In Reinforcement Learning

-In this section we present a formalism for understanding and discussing the class of generalisation problems in RL\@.
-We first review relevant background in supervised learning and RL before motivating the formalism itself.
-Formalising the generalisation in this way shows that generalisation refers to a \emph{class} of problems, rather than a specific problem, and hence research on generalisation needs to specify which group of generalisation problems it is tackling.
-Having laid out this class of problems in \cref{subsection:traintestcontext}, we discuss additional assumptions of structure that could make generalisation more tractable in \cref{subsection:addassump}; this is effectively specifying sub-problems of the wider generalisation problem.
+In this section, we present a formalism for understanding and discussing the class of zero-shot generalisation (ZSG) problems in RL\@.
+We first review the relevant background in supervised learning and RL before motivating the formalism itself.
+Formalising ZSG in this way shows that it refers to a \emph{class} of problems, rather than a specific problem, and hence research on ZSG needs to specify which group of ZSG problems it is tackling.
+Having laid out this class of problems in \cref{subsection:traintestcontext}, we discuss additional assumptions of structure that could make generalisation more tractable in \cref{subsection:addassump}; this is effectively specifying sub-problems of the wider ZSG problem.